Chairperson: Rebecca L. Sanders, Ph.D.

 Accelerated Bachelor’s–Master’s Degree Program

 The Department of Mathematics, Statistics and Computer Science offers an accelerated degree program where eligible students may obtain both a bachelor of science degree with a major in computer science and the professional master of science degree in computing in five years.
-Students are eligible to apply to this program as early as the final semester of their sophomore year.
+Students are eligible to apply to this program as early as the final term of their sophomore year.
 Students wishing to participate in the five-year program must apply and be admitted to the program before their senior year.

 Upon completion of the undergraduate degree, the ADP student must satisfy all of the requirements for the master of science degree in computing (Plan B) and complete additional required graduate courses.
 The summer term may be taken immediately after the senior year or the following summer.